GMNBNBNB/CSE-3902/README.md

 player1:
 using "W A S D" to move
-using "num 1" to shoot fireball
+using "num 1" to shoot fireball using "left shift" to sprint

 player2:
-using "Arrows on the keyboard" to move using "space" to shoot fireball
+using "Arrows on the keyboard" to move using "space" to shoot fireball using "right shift" to sprint

 keyboard "r" can reset player
 keyboard "e" can damage player